Flow Matching for Offline Reinforcement Learning with Discrete Actions: Method: Discrete Preference-Conditioned Flow Matching on Offline RL

 \subsection{Inference Process}

 After training, the learned rate model $u_{\theta,t}$ implicitly defines a discrete policy $\pi_\theta(\cdot\mid s,\omega)$ as the terminal distribution of a CTMC over actions.
 Given a state $s$ and a preference vector $\omega$, actions are generated by simulating this Markov jump process from $t=0$ to $t=1$.
-Unlike continuous flow-based policies that sample by solving an ODE in continuous action space, we sample by simulating a Markov jump process whose transition rates are given by $u_{\theta,t}$.
-Algorithm~\ref{alg:ctmc_inference} summarizes the inference procedure (more details in Appendix~\ref{app:ctmc_inference}).
 Note that since we have already sampled different $\omega$ during training (Line~15 of Algorithm~\ref{alg:sketch}), the learned model should fit for any $\omega$ in the inference stage.